Neurodermatitis Cream: Why Organic Alternatives Can Soothe Your Skin Sustainably

 - Higher costs than conventional alternatives

-Chamomile: German chamomile (Matricaria chamomilla) has been known for centuries for its soothing and anti-inflammatory properties.
-Studies show that chamomile extract can be as effective as weak cortisone creams.
+Chamomile: True chamomile (Matricaria chamomilla) has been known for centuries for its soothing and anti-inflammatory properties.
+Studies show that chamomile extract can be as effective as mild cortisone creams.

-Calendula: Calendula officinalis promotes wound healing and reduces inflammation.
-It's particularly effective on chapped skin.
+Marigold: Calendula officinalis promotes wound healing and reduces inflammation.
+Particularly effective for scratched skin areas.

-Hemp extract: Cannabidiol (CBD) from hemp has shown promising anti-inflammatory and itch-relieving properties in recent studies.
-At H4H Naturals, we only use EU-certified hemp with proven THC levels below 0.2%.
+Hemp extract: Cannabidiol (CBD) from hemp shows promising anti-inflammatory and itch-relieving properties in recent studies.
+At H4H Naturals, we use exclusively EU-certified hemp with demonstrably less than 0.2% THC.

-Scientific background: A 2019 study published in the Journal of the American Academy of Dermatology showed that topical CBD applications resulted in significant symptom improvement in 83% of subjects with atopic dermatitis.
+Scientific Background: A study published in 2019 in the Journal of the American Academy of Dermatology showed that topical CBD applications led to a significant improvement in symptoms in 83% of subjects with atopic dermatitis.

 Creams vs. ointments vs. lotions – choosing the right consistency